conor-byrne/beagle_v_fire_pfsoc_baremetal_freertos/Readme.md

 ### Peripheral Example Tasks

 Application tasks have been written to showcase I2C and SPI peripheral interfacing.
+Values are printed out via UART0.
 See `src/application/common/application_tasks.c` for more.

 The peripherals used are: